clicon/clixon/doc/startup.md

 ## Modes

 When the Clixon backend starts, it can start in one of four modes:
-* _startup_: The configuration is loaded from a persistent `startup` database.
+* `startup`: The configuration is loaded from a persistent `startup` database.
 This database is loaded, validated and committed into the running database.
-* _running_: Similar to startup, but instead the `running` database is used as persistent database.*
+* `running`: Similar to `startup`, but instead the `running` database is used as persistent database.
-_none_: No databases are touched - the system starts and loads existing running database without validation or commits.
-This is mostly a debug option.
+* `none`: No databases are touched - the system starts and loads existing running database without validation or commits.
-* _init_: Similar to none, but the running database is cleared before loading
+* `init`: Similar to `none`, but the running database is cleared before loading

+`Startup` targets usecases where running db may be in memory and a separate persistent storage (such as flash) is available. `Running` is for usecases when the running db is located in persistent The `none` and `init` modes are mostly for debugging, or restart at crashes or updates.

 ## Startup configuration